 LAKES ENTRANCE GIPPSLAND AUSTRALIA

-Lakes Entrance is the capital of the Gippsland Lakes with a summer population swelling to around 40,000 people.
-Fishing in Lakes Entrance is popular as you can surf fish and lake fish.
-Eastern Beach is a popular place for surf fishing while the jetties of the north arm are great for anglers.
+Lakes Entrance is the capital of the Gippsland Lakes, with a summer population swelling to around 40,000 people.
+Swimming and Fishing in Lakes Entrance are popular Gippsland summer activities.
+The 90-Mile Beach Lakes Entrance is popular for surf fishing and swimming, while the jetties of the north arm are great for anglers.
+Eastern Beach is a great destination close to town but away from crowds for surf fishing.
+The NRMA Eastern Beach holiday park is only a few hundred meters from Eastern Beach on the Gippsland coast

 Lakes Entrance has a variety of restaurants and accommodation from caravan parks to resorts.
 There is mini-golf, cinema, skate park and paddle boats for families.

 You can go on boat cruises on the Gippsland Lakes or hire a put-put boat.
-For any golfers out there Lakes Entrance Golf Course is one of the best in Gippsland.
+For any golfers out there Lakes Entrance Golf Course is one of the best in the region with Gippsland coast views..

 There is an amazing boardwalk that stretches the length of the esplanade that is great for walking and bike riding.
-The path stretched from one end of Lakes Entrance to the other.
+The path stretches from the North Arm to Eastern Beach.

 Where to eat in Lakes Entrance: